-Mt Solitary lies at the northern end of 6 km of mineralised strike marked by a series of siliceous outcrops hosting zones hydrothermal alteration.
-Drilling encountered hydrothermal alteration associated with quartz veining and sulphides typical of the mineralisation sought.
+Mt Solitary lies at the northern end of 6 km of mineralised strike marked by a series of siliceous outcrops hosting zones of structurally hosted hydrothermal alteration.
+A number of targets exist along this strike not yet fully explored and are held by the company.